MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-capture-trace.md

 Make sure that the values you've selected or entered are correct, and then select **Start**.

 When the trace capture is finished running, locate your new trace file in the file location that you specified in **Path to store output trace file**.
-Select the bell icon at the bottom of the navigation menu to monitor the progress of the capture.
+Select the bell icon at the bottom of the left menu to monitor the progress of the capture.

 ![Capture Traces progress](./media/database-experimentation-assistant-capture-trace/dea-capture-trace-progress.png)